EU policy

 Latest policy engagements

-Joint letter responding to revised European Sustainability Reporting Standards (ESRS)
+PRI response to draft European Sustainability Reporting Standards (ESRS) consultation

-Issued in response to EFRAG’s review of the ESRS, this joint statement highlights the importance of maintaining disclosures on anticipated financial effects to ensure investors have access to decision-useful information.
+Issued in response to the Commission’s draft ESRS delegated act, this joint statement highlights the importance of maintaining key disclosures to ensure investors have access to decision-useful information.

 Webinars